microsoft/pai/docs/manual/cluster-admin/basic-management-operations.md

 You can use `exit` to leave the dev-box container, and use `sudo docker exec -it dev-box bash` to re-enter it if you desire so.
 If you don't need it any more, use `sudo docker stop dev-box` and `sudo docker rm dev-box` to delete the docker container.

-## <div id="how-to-set-up-https">How To Set Up Https</div>
+## <div id="how-to-set-up-https">How To Set Up HTTPS</div>

-To configure https certificate for pylon, you need to obtain a digital certificate first, and then save the digital certificate related files in the dev-box container.
-In the dev-box, you can find the configuration file `services-configuration.yaml`, and then you need to Enter the file path of the saved digital certificate into the `services-configuration.yaml` file.
+To configure https certificate for pylon, you need to obtain a digital certificate first, and then save the digital certificate-related files in the dev-box container.
+In the dev-box container, you can find the configuration file `services-configuration.yaml`, and then you need to add the file path of the saved digital certificate into the `services-configuration.yaml` file.
 You can choose a self-signed certificate or a certificate issued by a CA. Next, we will first demonstrate the configuration process of a self-signed certificate.
-The configuration process for the two types of certificates is similar.
+The configuration processes for the two types of certificates are similar.

 ### Configure A Self-Signed Certificate

-#### 1. Enter the dev-box onctainer
+#### 1. Enter the dev-box container

 You need to use [`paictl`](#pai-service-management-and-paictl) to enter the container in the following way: